uqlibrary/technology-training/R/RStudio_intro.md

 ## Open RStudio

 * If you are using your own laptop please open RStudio
+  * Make sure you have a working internet connection

 * On CDS computers:
   * Log in with your UQ username and password